angelo-v/wordpress-backup/README.md

 *Step 1*: Create and run a backup container linked to your wordpress and mysql containers

-`docker run -ti --name backup-my-blog --volumes-from=your-wordpress-container --link=your-mysql-container:mysql -d aveltens/backup-wordpress`
+`docker run --name backup-my-blog --volumes-from=your-wordpress-container --link=your-mysql-container:mysql -d aveltens/wp-backup`

-Replace the following  variables according to your system:
+Replace the following values according to your system:

 `your-word-press-container`: The name of the docker container hosting your blog
 `your-mysql-container`: The name of the docker container hosting your blogs mysql database